-Welcome to Research in Ministry® (RIM®), a thesis and dissertation abstract database where users can search for and share the outcomes of research conducted in graduate programs of study related to ministry, theology and religion.
+Welcome to Research in Ministry® (RIM®), a free thesis and dissertation abstract database where users can search for and share the outcomes of research conducted in graduate programs of study related to ministry, theology and religion.

 WHO IS RIM FOR?

 Anyone who wants to search for and learn about current and historical graduate research in ministry, theology and religion is welcome to search RIM.
 Further, anyone who has received or any institution that grants degrees in graduate programs of study related to ministry, theology and religion may share the abstracts of their theses, dissertations, or other terminal projects with RIM.
 ATLA membership is not required for participation in RIM.

 The RIM database contains over 14,000 records compiled since its time as a paper index.

 For authors, librarians, department chairs and other institutional staff who wish to include new abstracts in RIM, you must first create an account by clicking Login at the top of the page.
 Once you log in, you will see the link to SHARE in the menu at the top of the page, as well as a link to Your Account where you can view the records you have submitted and manage your account and password.